Journal Policies

 The Annual operates a double-anonymised peer-review system that safeguards

-of authors remain concealed from reviewers, while the reviewers’ identities are also kept confidential.
-However, the editors are private to the identities of both parties involved
+of Authors remain concealed from Reviewers, while the Reviewers’ identities are also kept confidential.
+However, the Editors are privy to the identities of both parties involved

 in the review process.